javak87/2025-06-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/README.md

 ---
 author: Alexandre Strube // Sabrina Benassou
-title: Getting Started with AI on Supercomputers
+title: Bringing Deep Learning Workloads to JSC supercomputers
 ---

-This repo is specifically for the course described in [indico](https://indico3-jsc.fz-juelich.de/event/75)
+This repo is specifically for the course described in [indico](https://indico3-jsc.fz-juelich.de/event/181)

 ### It's a two-mornings course.